-The Graduate Assistant, while enrolled in the Cleary University MBA program, is required to take at least one graduate class per session (four credits) and remain in good academic standing (3.0 GPA) in an MBA program.
-If the student withdraws from coursework, eligibility for the assistantship and scholarship ends immediately.
+The Graduate Assistant, while enrolled in the Cleary University MBA program, is required to take at least one graduate class per session (three credits) and remain in good academic standing (3.0 or higher GPA).
+If the student withdraws from classes, eligibility for the assistantship and scholarship ends immediately.